OpenPhysProject/OpenPhys/docs/100_Development_Overview.md

 ### Development Overview (for developers)
 OpenPhys is built on current web standards and best practices.
 It is a responsive, mobile first web app.
-The goal of this document is to briefly describe the tools used and the projects structure to help new developers get up to speed more quickly.
+The goal of this document is
+to briefly describe the tools used and the project structure.

+#### Git Repository [OJ PLEASE FIX THIS UP.
+I DONT UNDERSTAND THE GIT/CLONE PROCESS]
+All source code is stored in a git repository.
+In overview these are the steps to set up the repository:
+1. clone
+2. install git locally
+3. install SourceTree
+4. edit cloned files

 #### Development Tools
 You will need the following:

 1. An IDE to edit the files.
-We used [NetBeans](https://netbeans.org/)
+This project was developed with [NetBeans](https://netbeans.org/)
 2. [Git](https://git-scm.com/) installed, and a GUI tool like [SourceTree](https://www.sourcetreeapp.com/) can be useful.
 3. For uploading the site, an ftp client such as [FileZilla](https://filezilla-project.org/)
 4. [nodejs](https://nodejs.org/en/) installed